 Today, for good reasons, yoga classes are flocking to craft breweries across the country.
 Let’s be honest, you might be more motivated to push up into downward dog after kicking back a beer or two, am I right?
 This trend has yogis flowing smoothly through their practices – right inside of breweries.

-Brittny Machel Lowe, creator of Twin Flame Apparel has taught a yoga class at Ormond Brewing Company.
+Brittny Machel Lowe, creator of Twin Flame Apparel has taught a yoga class at Ormond Brewing Company (click here if you’re interested in teaching yoga).
 She says, “I love yoga, and I love beer!
 Teaching at a brewery is pretty much the yin to my yang!
 A lot of people drink beer but not all of them practice yoga.
 Yoga at breweries is an opportunity to unite two different passions into one.
 Yoga pushes you to your edge and beer takes the edge off!
 Ha!”
 And ladies, what better way to get your boyfriend to show up to a yoga class than to entice him with a delicious cold beer after class?
 I certainly see that as a win-win.

 My love for craft beer and breweries comes from brewing my own beer with my first Craft a Brew Hefeweizen kit.
 While waiting for my water to heat up, I flow into as many asanas as I can before adding my grains.
 Brewing beer takes focus and patience, which pairs well with the patience and focus you gain from your practice.
 The best part is, once my beer is ready to drink, I can practice yoga while drinking my very own craft beer!